 Why tooth extractions are sometimes necessary in orthodontic treatment

-We are often asked by parents if their child will require tooth extractions as part of their overall orthodontic treatment plan.
+We are often asked by parents if their child will require tooth removals as part of their overall orthodontic treatment plan.
 This is a very important question, but there is never a ‘one size fits all’ response.

 Every patient who walks into an orthodontist’s office is unique.
 Thanks to our genes and the many external factors that impact on our development, we all experience dental and facial growth in different ways, and those requiring corrective orthodontics will need treatment that has been fully customised to their individual needs.
 When planning this treatment, the recommendation to extract teeth is never made lightly, and there will always be a small percentage of cases where orthodontic extractions are necessary to achieve the best results.
 In orthodontics, treating every single person without extractions is simply not possible.

 However, for most orthodontic practices, the number of patients who require extractions is generally quite low – probably 10-20% depending on the demographics of the practice.

 Tooth extraction is the act of removing a permanent (adult) or deciduous (baby) tooth by a general dentist or oral surgeon.
 Generally, when a child’s deciduous tooth is naturally lost or pulled out, a permanent tooth will eventually come through in its place to be its permanent successor.
 However, when an adult tooth is extracted, there is no further successor, leaving a space where the tooth was removed as nothing emerges to fill the gap.
 In orthodontic treatment, the remaining space can be used in many ways to yield bite correction and to improve the alignment of the teeth.